onnx/onnx/docs/TestCoverage.md

 </details>

+### Atan
-### AtanThere are 1 test cases, listed as following:
+There are 1 test cases, listed as following:
 <details>
 <summary>atan</summary>